 This course deals with the biochemistry of proteins in general and enzymes in specific.
 It discusses protein structures, folding process, and protein-protein interactions.
 It focuses on how changes at the structural level modify function.
 The course also elaborates on catalytic proteins, enzymes, differentiating Michaelis Menten from allosteric enzymes, estimating kinetic parameters, and emphasizing their regulation.
-Required from MS and PhD students in Biomedical Sciences and Biomedical Engineering.
+Required from MS and PhD students in biomedical sciences and biomedical engineering.
 Requires coordinator approval for other graduate disciplines.
-First semester.
+First term.